Do not use in cases of hypersensitivity to penicillins or other substances of the β-lactam group or to any of the excipients.

 In animals with impaired liver and kidney function, the use of the product should be subject to a risk/benefit evaluation by the veterinary surgeon and the posology evaluated carefully.

-Caution is advised in the use of Clavaseptin in any other small pet (non food-producing) herbivores.
+Caution is advised in the use in small herbivores.
+Do not administer to those listed above under Contraindications.

 Use of the product should be based on susceptibility testing.

 Use of the product should be in accordance with official, national and regional antimicrobial policies.

 Use of the product deviating from the instructions given in the SPC may increase the prevalence of bacteria resistant to amoxicillin/clavulanic acid and may decrease the effectiveness of treatment with other β-lactam antibiotics, due to the potential for cross resistance.